You are currently viewing Visiting Sligo: The Ultimate Road Trip Through Yeats Country

 It’s particularly comfy during the winter months.
 Try to get a seat near the roaring turf fire.

-Much of the food at Hargadon's is sourced from local providers, including its beef, lamb pork, and fish.
+Much of the food at Hargadon Bros is sourced from local providers, including its beef, lamb pork, and fish.
+The pub/restaurant is known for making it to the Michelin Guide in 2021, gaining entry to its “Eating Out in Pubs” section.

 The award-winning Eala Bhán restaurant in Sligo.
 Photo: Eala Bhán Facebook.